Understanding Stage IV Ovarian Cancer

 Stage IV ovarian cancer is when the cancer that started in your ovaries or fallopian tubes has spread to other areas of your body.
 There are two sub-stages within this category.

-- IVA: Fluid around your lungs contains cancer cells (the doctor will call this a malignant pleural effusion).
-But the cells haven’t spread to other areas like your intestines or lymph nodes that aren’t in your abdomen (your belly).
+- IVa: Fluid around your lungs has cancer cells in it.
+(The doctor will call this a malignant pleural effusion.)
+But the cells haven’t spread to other areas like your intestines or lymph nodes that are in your abdomen (your belly area).

 Invasive epithelial ovarian cancer: Your doctor treats stage IV of this type of cancer by removing as much of the tumor as they can see.
 That means they could take out your ovaries, fallopian tubes, uterus, and some tissue from your abdomen.
 The doctor also checks for cancer in other organs and might remove sections of them to get rid of tumors.
 You’ll then get chemotherapy.

 Or you start with chemotherapy to make the tumors smaller.
 Then you have surgery and more chemotherapy.

 Germ cell tumors: If you have a dysgerminoma tumor, the most frequent kind of germ cell cancer, your doctor does surgery to remove the cancer from your pelvis and abdomen.
 They also take out your uterus (which is known as a hysterectomy), along with both ovaries and fallopian tubes (a surgery known as a bilateral salpingo-oophorectomy).
 You’ll get chemotherapy afterward.
 If you have other types of germ cell tumors, you’ll get chemotherapy before and/or after surgery.

 For dysgerminoma, your doctor might only remove one ovary and the fallopian tube on the same side (this is called a unilateral salpingo-oophorectomy), then you get chemotherapy.
 They might suggest this if you have other types of ovarian germ cell tumors, too.